LoyolaChicagoCode/worddb-slick-scala/README.md

 - library-CLI architecture
 - command-line option parsing
-- interaction with an embedded database such as SQLite
+- persistence using an embedded database such as SQLite
 - logging
 - unit and integration testing
+- idiomatic handling of database interactions including failure and streaming

 # Description